biobakery/humann/readme.md

 ### Installation ###

-Before installing HUMAnN2, please download and install [MetaPhlAn2](http://huttenhower.sph.harvard.edu/metaphlan2).
+When installing HUMAnN2, please also download and install [MetaPhlAn2](http://huttenhower.sph.harvard.edu/metaphlan2).
 You can then add the MetaPhlAn2 folder to your $PATH or you can provide its location when running HUMAnN2 with the option "--metaphlan $DIR" (replacing $DIR with the full path to the MetaPhlAn2 folder).
 Bowtie2, Diamond, and Minpath will be automatically installed when you install HUMAnN2.

 1. Install HUMAnN2
     * `` $ pip install humann2 ``